OscarZhou0107/db-in-k8s/README.md

   - Manages a pool connection to Sequencer
   - Lifetime is till all incoming connections are closed if the max connection is set
 - Dispatcher
-  - Manages a pool connection to each Dbproxy
   - Manages the DbVN for each Dbproxy
   - Receives request via `DispatcherAddr` object, which can send a request to the Dispatcher
   - Request is sent from `DispatcherAddr` object, which includes a single-use `Oneshot::Sender` channel,